-And dishonest vendors often promise massive Wi-Fi performance boosts from Wi-Fi extenders and similar gear and devices.
+And dishonest vendors often promise massive Wi-Fi performance boosts from cheap Wi-Fi extenders and various gadgets.

-In a lot of these cases, there just isn't any worthwhile service to work with in the first place.
-If the campground or marina has slow and unreliable Wi-Fi in the front office near the hotspot, no amount of technology will be able to make things any better further away.
+While additional gear can help in some situations, in a lot of cases, the problem is there just isn't any worthwhile Wi-Fi service to begin with.
+If the campground or marina has slow and unreliable Wi-Fi in the front office near the access point, no amount of Wi-Fi enhancing technology will be able to make things any better further away.

-Before you invest time and money in installing extra gear, find out if the Wi-Fi hotspot you’re trying to connect to is actually worth the effort.
+Before breaking out or purchasing Wi-Fi enhancing gear, find out if the Wi-Fi hotspot you’re trying to connect to is actually worth the effort.

 We call this the "Worthiness Test":

-- Take your laptop, phone, or tablet up as close to the hotspot as you can manage.
+- Take your laptop, phone, or tablet up as close to the Wi-Fi access point as you can manage.

 - Run some speed tests (Our guide: Testing & Understanding Your Mobile Internet Speeds)